Survival Quiz #90

 Coalcracker Bushcraft has created the following video to explain how to make bread using flour, water and a stick:

 If there isn’t a lot of flour available, be sure to set some aside before beginning to mix in the water.
 If the dough is too sticky once you get started, the extra flour will come in handy to achieve the correct consistency.

 Add water to the flour and knead the mixture into dough.
-To get a little flavor in the finished bread, add a bit of salt to the flour before mixing in the water.
+To get a little flavor in the finished bread, add a bit of salt to the flour before mixing it in the water.
 When mixed correctly, the dough should be thick enough so that when rolled out, it will wrap around the stick, but not so thick it will fall off or end up dry or powdery.